Paulinho00/DBot/readme.md

 Finally you run DBot, with Visual Studio or running it from command line using `dotnet run`.\
 IMPORTANT!
 You have to move `Resources` folder to destination of your  `.exe` file.
 If you run bot with VS, `.exe` file is in project folder in `bin\Debug\` or `bin\Release\`

 If you want to play your local files, you need to put `.mp3` file in `Resources` folder.
+If you want to have more clear view of your all sounds, you can put your sounds in folders inside `Resources` folder, so to be displayed in seperate fields in embed message when typing `sounds` command.